Network and Communications Security Sample Clauses

 Network and Communications Security.
 A. Asset Management.
 BNY Mellon will maintain an inventory of its system components, hardware and software used to provide the services under the Agreement, and will review and update such inventory in accordance with the ISP.

 Network and Communications Security.
-Each Party shall deploy security controls in a multi-layered approach, including intrusion detection and anti-virus systems.
+Each party shall deploy security controls in a multi-layered approach, including intrusion detection and anti-virus systems.
 All security control layers shall log and notify any unusual activity twenty-four (24) hours per day, three hundred sixty five (365) days a year.
 Administrators shall review logs regularly (at least monthly) and respond to alerts within a reasonable amount of time.
-Logs shall be archived onto a write once/read only media for a reasonable amount of time and be accessible for investigation purposes.
+Logs shall be archived onto a write once/read only media for a reasonable amount of time (consistent with commercially reasonable document retention policies) and be accessible for investigation purposes.

 Network and Communications Security.
-2.1 All Processor connectivity to Controller computing systems and/or networks and all attempts at same shall be only through Controller’s security gateways/firewalls and only through Controller- approved security procedures.
+2.1 All Data Importer connectivity to Data Exporter computing systems and/or networks and all attempts at same shall be only through Data Exporter’s security gateways/firewalls and only through Data Exporter-approved security procedures.